 – Praia do Beliche and Praia da Ingrina.
 The waves roll endlessly on these beautiful beaches of Sagres.
 Accessible to beginners, they are also good places for dolphin and whale watching.

 The wild coast of Comporta, in the beautiful Alentejo region offers magnificent surf spots, still little visited.
-Whether you are a beginner or already comfortable on a board, the Surf In Comporta school can guide you in the practice of this sport.
+Whether you are a beginner or already comfortable on a board, the Surf In Comporta school or Imagine surf school can guide you in the practice of this sport.
 And after class, don’t miss the sunset on the beach.

 Ana and Daniel, from surf in comporta or Eduardo from Imagine surf school are well acquainted with the surrounding coasts and the best spots in the area.
-They have 20 years of experience in surfing and more than 10 in teaching.
-This dynamic duo rent all the necessary equipment and offer courses for all ages and all levels.
+They have years of experience in surfing and teaching.
+They rent all the necessary equipment and offer courses for all ages and all levels.
 It’s an amazing experience to enjoy with family or a group of friends.
 The best time to go to Comporta always depends on what you are looking for, but any time of year is good to visit this dream destination.